Ahmadre/image_picker_web/README.md

 ![ExampleGif](https://github.com/Ahmadre/image_picker_web/blob/master/assets/exampleupload.gif)

 ### Disclaimer for Videos
-* Till now [Feb.
-2020] it's not possible (due to security reasons) to load a local video file (see also video_player_web).
-But you can retreive the bytes and upload them somewhere and play it as a network source.
+* Till now [Mar.
+2020] it's not possible (due to security reasons) to play a local video file (see also video_player_web).
+But you can retreive the file and upload them somewhere and play it as a network source.

 ## Getting Started